NervanaSystems/ngraph/doc/sphinx/source/howto/update.rst

 along with any other results.
 For more complex forms of training, such as those using momentum, we would add the momementum tensors as additional arguments and include their updated values as additional results.
-A simple case is illiustrated in the documentation for how to :doc:`derive-for-training`.
+A simple case is illustrated in the documentation for how to :doc:`derive-for-training`.